Things to do in Merida Mexico

-The warnings and dire consequences spoken about by the media with travel advisories have done much to put the traveler off Mexico.
+The warnings and dire consequences spoke about by the media with travel advisories have done much to put the traveller off Mexico.
 In fact when I began talking about moving to Mexico the Canadians I know threw up their hands in horror at what I was planning.
-No they screamed, what about drug cartels, dead bodies on the roadside, tourists being ripped off at all corners, bad food, unclean water the diseases.
-My response was that I was not planning on running with any drug cartels; I was not a rich white person flashing cash at every corner and that yes I did plan to be very careful.
 In truth, I had picked the safest place in Mexico apparently, the Yucatan, Merida to be precise.

 Visiting Merida the White City

 Meridanos like to say Merida is a safe city because there is nowhere to run to and violent crime is virtually unheard of here.
-That is not to say there isn’t crime, but in an area of great poverty and a burgeoning middle class, crime is that of opportunity and businesses are more likely to be robbed than individuals and drug cartel crime is virtually unheard of.
-However due to some increasing crime statistics the Police force has been receiving better training and an influx of money via budget increases.
+That is not to say there isn’t a crime, but in an area of great poverty and a burgeoning middle class, crime is that of opportunity and businesses are more likely to be robbed than individuals.

 Merida is a distinct society due to its isolation from the rest of Mexico.
 When people think of the Yucatan they tend to immediately recall Cancun, Tulum and the trendy Caribbean coast areas.
 The gulf side of the peninsula is very different from the Caribbean side, but then all of the Yucatan is very different from the rest of Mexico.

 Street food is just one of the many reasons to visit Mexico.
-In Merida the street food and Yucatecan cuisine is quite different from what you expect in Mexico.
+In Merida, street food and Yucatecan cuisine is quite different from what you expect in Mexico.
 From tamales to refrescos and bebidas expect the unusual and give it a try.

 Pin it for later